 You’re now experimenting with variations on the level layout to evolve it along with the setting and looking for ways to increase player engagement while also upping the challenge (if desired).
-Prior to adding a floor, the level had two risks: failing to land on a platform and colliding with the energy field.
-The addition of the floor removes the falling risk and decreases the challenge of the level, but you might decide that the floor encourages players to more freely explore and pay closer attention to the environment.
-You’re becoming increasingly conversant with the gameplay and flow for this mechanic and layout, so it’s time to introduce a new element: attacking enemies (you can’t let those robot designs from previous chapters go to waste)!
+Prior to adding a floor the level had two risks: failing to land on a platform and triggering a loss condition, and colliding with the energy field and triggering a loss condition.
+The addition of the floor removes the falling risk and potentially decreases the challenge of the level, but you might decide that the floor encourages players to more freely explore, experiment, and pay closer attention to the environment.
+You’re also now becoming increasingly conversant with the gameplay and flow for this mechanic and layout, so let’s introduce a new element: attacking enemies (we can’t let those robot designs from previous chapters go to waste)!
 Figure 11-8 introduces two basic enemy robot types: one that fires a projectile and one that simply patrols.

 Figure 11-8.
 Two new object types are introduced to the level: a shooting robot (#1) that moves vertically and fires at a constant rate and a patrolling robot (#2) that moves back and forth in a specific range.

-You’ve reached a turning point in the design of this level, where the setting is now exerting a significant influence on the evolution of the mechanic.
-The core of the mechanic hasn’t changed from Chapter 10.
-This level is still fundamentally about activating sections of a lock in the proper sequence to remove a barrier; moving platforms and attacking enemies are additional obstacles that add incremental challenge to play, strongly influenced by the particular setting you’ve chosen.
+You’ve now reached a turning point in the design of this level, where the setting is starting to exert a significant influence on the evolution of the mechanic and game loop.
+The core of the mechanic hasn’t changed from Chapter 10 andthis level is still fundamentally about activating sections of a lock in the proper sequence to remove a barrier, but themoving platforms and attacking enemies are additional obstacles are strongly influenced by the particular setting you’ve chosen.

-You certainly could have added the attacking enemy behavior while still working with abstract shapes and pure mechanics.
-However, it’s worth noting that the more complex and multistaged a mechanic becomes, the more the setting will need to conform to the implementation; this is why transitioning from purely abstract mechanic design to laying out a level (or part of a level) in the context of a particular setting when the mechanic is still fairly elemental is helpful.
+Of course you certainly could have added the attacking enemy behavior while still working with abstract shapes and pure mechanics.
+It’s worth noting, however, that the more complex and multistaged a mechanic becomes, the more the setting will need to conform to the implementation; this is why transitioning from purely abstract mechanic design to laying out a level (or part of a level) in the context of a particular setting when the mechanic is still fairly elemental is helpful.
 Designers typically want the game mechanic to feel deeply integrated with the game setting, so it’s beneficial to allow both to develop in tandem.
-Finding that sweet spot can be challenging.
-Bring in the setting too soon and you lose focus on refining pure gameplay; bring in the setting too late, and gameplay may feel like an afterthought or something that’s bolted on.
+Finding that sweet spot can be challenging: sometimes the mechanic leads the design, but as the setting evolves it often will move into the driver’s seat.
+Bring in the setting too soon and you lose focus on refining pure gameplay, bring in the setting too late and gameplay may feel like an afterthought or something that’s bolted on.

 General Considerations

 Returning to the current design as represented in Figure 11-8, you now have all the elements required to create a truly engaging sequence situated in an emerging setting.
-Players will need to observe patterns of movement for both platforms and enemies to time their jumps so they can navigate the level without getting zapped or rammed, all while discovering and solving the unlocking puzzle; you can also fairly easily tune the movement and placement of individual units to make the challenge harder or easier.
-Note how quickly the level went from trivially easy to complete to potentially quite challenging.
-Working with multiple moving platforms adds an element of complexity, and the need to use timing for jumps and adding attacking enemies—even the simple enemies from Figure 11-8 that are locked into basic movement patterns—opens nearly unlimited possibilities to create devious puzzles in a controlled and intentional way.
+You can also fairly easily tune the movement and placement of individual units to make the challenge harder or easier.
+Players will need to observe patterns of movement for both platforms and enemies to time their jumps so they can navigate the level without getting zapped or rammed, all while discovering and solving the unlocking puzzle.
+Note how quickly the level went from trivially easy to complete to potentially quite challenging:working with multiple moving platforms adds an element of complexity, and the need to use timing for jumps and adding attacking enemies—even the simple enemies from Figure 11-8 that are locked into basic movement patterns—opens nearly unlimited possibilities to create devious puzzles in a controlled and intentional way.